dustinpfister/blog_posts/_posts/js-operator-precedence.md

 ### 3.3 - New operator without arguments ( 18 )

 It is possible to use the new operator without arguments when this is the case it results in the new operator having a precedence value of 18.

+### 3.3 - Postfix Increment and postfix decrement ( 17 )

+There are the increment and decrement operators that are two plus signs, or negative signs.
+This operator can be placed before of after a variable that is to be incremented or decremented.
+If one of them is used after a variable then it is postfix and has a precedence value of 17.

 ### 3.3 - Logical Or - Precedence 5